-During summertime, you’ll find many people at most of them as well as several beach bars, cafes, and tavernas close to the shores.
+During summertime, you’ll find many people at most of them and several beach bars, cafes, and tavernas close to the shores.

-There is one very beautiful beach right underneath the Temple of Poseidon named Aegeon beach.
+One beautiful beach is right underneath the Temple of Poseidon, Aegeon beach.

 The beach is technically within the premises of Aegeon Hotel (check it on Booking.com) but guests are allowed to enter for a small admission fee.

 Just a few minutes away from the Temple of Poseidon you will find numerous traditional tavernas and restaurants.